 On the Mohs scale of mineral hardness, topaz rates 8.
 Close to diamonds, which rank 10, topaz is very hard.
 However, hard does not always equate strong, and topaz can be brittle along its crystal lattice lines (in fact, just like diamonds are).
 Therefore, while topaz is hard enough to be suited to engagement rings, you should wear it with care and protect it from knocks and scratches.

-8. White topaz is an affordable alternative to diamonds
+8. White topaz, an alternative to diamonds

 If you’re on a budget, white (transparent) topaz is a fantastic alternative to diamonds.
 Firstly, these white gems offer beautiful sparkle while being affordable.
 Secondly, you’re getting an authentic, natural gemstone, without resorting to synthetic diamond-substitutes like cubic zirconia.
 Finally, their white radiance suits any complexion, just like diamonds do, so they make beautiful and versatile accessories or gifts.